Communication from our Rector

 Update on St. Paul’s Parish Events

-All St. Paul’s in-person worship and gatherings are officially cancelled for the next two weeks until Monday, March 30.
-Communication will go out by that Monday to inform our parish about future events and circumstances.
-We will continue to host ministries which are essential for those most vulnerable: Alcoholics Anonymous, Coldest Nights, Nashville Cares, and the Connect Ministry.
+As we move into a new phase of worship we will continue add a few in-person worship services each week along with our current Sunday morning virtual service.
+Communications will continue to go out each Friday to inform our parish about future events and offerings.
+We will continue to host ministries which are essential for those most vulnerable: Alcoholics Anonymous, Nashville Cares, and the Connect Ministry.

 Watch Sunday Services and Adult Christian Education Online

 Each Sunday we offer Adult Christian Education at 9:00 a.m., Worship (Rite II Service) at 10:00 a.m. followed by Catechesis of the Good Shepard (Sunday School) Level I 11:00 a.m., Level II 11:30 a.m., and Level III 11:00 a.m.
 All links to join these particular online programs can be found on our homepage, passwords for classes can be found in the weekly eNewsletter.

 Watch, Engage and Pray with St. Paul’s

 Watch, engage, and pray with us through either St. Paul’s Facebook page or via Zoom.

 - Morning Prayers, each weekday at 9:50 a.m.
 Click here to join on Zoom.

 - Daily Devotional, 10 a.m. each weekday through Lent led by David Rowe.
 Click here to join on Facebook Live.

 - Compline, 8:30 p.m. each evening through Lent led by Angela Tipps.
 Click here to join on Facebook Live.

 - Tuesday’s with Morris, Tuesdays 5:30 p.m.
 Click here to join on Facebook Live.